emaadiliX/salient-object-detection/README.md

 ## Demo Notebook

 `demo.ipynb` is a simple demonstration for running inference on a single image.
-It loads the trained model from `best_model.pth` and displays:
+It loads the model architecture from `sod_model.py` and the trained weights from `best_model.pth`, then displays:

 - Input image
 - Predicted saliency mask